jealka/jealka.github.io/creative/README.md

 ?>
 ```

-Unfortunately, we now receive an empty response when prompting the URL.
-When inspecting the site's source code, we can see why.
-The tool filtered the file's content and replaced the opening and ending brackets with comment sequences.
+Unfortunately, we receive a visibly empty response when prompting the URL.
+When inspecting the site's source code, we can see, that the tool filtered our file's content and replaced the opening and ending brackets of the PHP code with comment sequences.

 ![Effect of filters preventing the injection of PHP code](img/Creative-Filter.png)